Philosophy

 Recommended: one other course in Philosophy

-PHIL 4100W: Philosophy of Language - Writing Intensive
+PHIL 4100W: Language, Meaning, and Reality - Writing Intensive

 (same as LINGST 4100; cross-leveled with PHIL 7100, LINGST 7100).
 Examination of contemporary views of the relationship between language, minds, and the world.